swapnil108/tutorials/Basic_Concepts/Equality/README.md

 ## Comparison, (and logical), Operators

-In the code that we used
+In the code that we usedfgfgfgfgfdfdf
+  gfgsfdffggfg

     var a = '26';
-    var b = 26;
+    var b = 26;dfasdfsadsdfsdaf

     console.log(a==b); // true (only checks value)
     console.log(a===b); // false (compares type as well)